Former Australia lock Vickerman dies at 37

 South African-born Vickerman played 63 tests for Australia after his debut in 2002 and featured in three World Cup campaigns before being forced to call time on his career because of a leg injury less than a year after the 2011 tournament.

-"The Rugby world is in shock today after news of the tragic passing of Dan Vickerman," said ARU chief Bill Pulver.
+"The rugby world is in shock today after news of the tragic passing of Dan Vickerman," ARU chief Bill Pulver said in a statement.

-"Dan was an uncompromising competitor who forged a wonderful international Rugby career despite a number of injury setbacks along the way.

-"He was an enforcer on the field and a much-loved character off the field.
-He cared deeply about the game and the players, helping players transition into life after Rugby in his role with RUPA following his retirement.
+"As a player, Dan is an uncompromising competitor who sets high standards for himself, and demands the same of those around him," the New Zealander said.

+"He commands enormous respect, from team mates and opponents alike, which says a lot about the man."

-Since retirement, Vickerman had worked in the financial world and as a media pundit.
+After retirement, Vickerman had worked in the financial world, for the Rugby Union Player's Association and as a media pundit.

+The 204 cm-tall second row also played Super Rugby for the ACT Brumbies and New South Wales Waratahs as well as captaining Cambridge in the Varsity match and turning out on four occasions for English club Northampton Saints.

+"The shockwaves of his tragic passing will be felt right across our rugby community," Waratahs chief executive Andrew Hore said in a media release.

 (Reporting by Nick Mulvenney; Editing by Amlan Chakraborty)